alissa-huskey/hello-world-docker-action/README.md

 > [!NOTE]
 >
-> The environment variable GITHUB_OUTPUT is needed when running the script
+> The environment variable GITHUB_OUTPUT is provided automatically when the
-> or Docker container locally, but it is provided automatically when the
-> the action is run.
+> the action is run, but set to `output-file` for local runs.

 ### :white_check_mark: Build the image